Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 What is prednisolone?

-Prednisolone is a medicine that belongs to a group of medicines called corticosteroids.
-Corticosteroids are synthetic (manufactured) versions of a natural body chemical called cortisol.
-This medicine helps reduce inflammation in your body or suppress your immune system.
+Corticosteroids are synthetic (man-made) versions of a natural chemical in your body called cortisol.
+Cortisol helps reduce inflammation in your body and regulate your immune system.

 What is prednisolone used for?

-Prednisolone helps reduce inflammation in your body.
+Prednisolone is used to help reduce inflammation in your body.

 Symptoms of inflammation may include: